LaoZZZZZ/bartender-1.0/README.md

 # What's bartender?

 Bartender is a c++ tool that is designed to process random barcode data.
-Bartender is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+Bartender is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 It currently has two functionalities.